-- Very brief explanation of the role/business and link to their website
+- A very brief explanation of the role/business and link to the company website

 - Carefully crafted bullets highlighting your achievements in the role

-Your CV is about you, putting your role first is important as it prioritises what your employer expected of you.
+Your CV is about you, putting your role first is important as it prioritises what the employer expected of you.

-Each bullet point should be constructed around three simple components.
-You can google this but they are:
+Construct each bullet point around three simple components.
+You can google this, but they are:

 In a CAR sentence, each item should explain, the challenge you were presented with, what you did and what the result was.
 As an example:

 - Successfully grew the team by 100% in two years enabling new levels of product delivery

 Implication says product delivery was the challenge; you successfully grew the team and resolved the problem.